azeam/powerupp/README.md

 Python 2.7 or 3.6+, codecs, collections, struct, click. (for Ubuntu this should be enough: `sudo apt-get install python3 python3-click`)

 **Note**
-Due to issue #4 the "Persistent save" feature has changed from relying on systemd to udev.
+Due to issue [#4](https://github.com/azeam/powerupp/issues/4) the "Persistent save" feature has changed from relying on systemd to udev.
 If you have installed an old version (before 2020-02-27) it is best to disable the systemd files before updating to a more recent version of PowerUPP:
 `sudo systemctl disable powerupp0.service` (change 0 if other number)
 `sudo rm -f /etc/systemd/system/powerupp*.service`
 `sudo systemctl daemon-reload`
 `sudo systemctl reset-failed`

+**Note 2**
+If you have trouble adjusting the power limit, this may be caused by a firmware bug, see [#3](https://github.com/azeam/powerupp/issues/3) for a workaround.

 **Installation**
 `git clone --recurse-submodules https://github.com/azeam/powerupp.git`